-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

 Ireland coach Greg McWilliams believes his side can compete physically with France in Saturday's Six Nations game in Cork despite being outmuscled by Wales in last weekend's Cardiff opener.

-McWilliams admits Wales' physicality "shocked" his Irish side last weekend.
+McWilliams admitted Wales' physicality "shocked" Ireland last weekend.

-"It was a total new world to some of them," said the Ireland coach.
+"It was a total new world to some of them," he said.

 "It was a shock to the players but the response has been great and we've worked hard to be strategically smart so that we're able to cope."